Francis Lieber: European activities

-Lieber fought briefly on the Greek side in the Greek War of Independence.
+In 1821, Lieber briefly fought in the Greek War of Independence, but became dissolutioned due to the religious violence and war crimes committed by the Greek rebels.

 He then spent one year, 1822–1823, in Rome tutoring the son of the Prussian ambassador, historian Barthold Georg Niebuhr.
 While there, Lieber wrote about his experiences in Greece.
 The result was published in Leipzig in 1823 and also in Amsterdam under the title The German Anacharsis.
 Lieber returned to Germany on a royal pardon, but was soon imprisoned once again, this time at Köpenick.
 He was in pretrial detention at Köpenick from August 1824 to April 1825.

 At Köpenick, Lieber wrote a collection of poems entitled Wein- und Wonne-Lieder (Songs of Wine and Bliss), which on his release, with Niebuhr's help, were published in Berlin in 1824 under the pen name of "Franz Arnold".
 Lieber fled to England in 1825, and supported himself for a year in London by giving lessons and contributing to German periodicals.
 In London he met American writer and critic John Neal, who was studying gymnastics from Carl Voelker and intent on bringing the movement to the US.
 Neal published articles in The Yankee and the American Journal of Education about Lieber's work, and recommending him as "qualified, almost beyond example" as a teacher of gymnastics, and "the chief personage with professor Jahn himself".
 Lieber also wrote a tract on the Lancasterian system of instruction, and met his future wife, Mathilda Oppenheimer.
 He left England upon receiving an offer to manage a gymnasium and swimming program in Boston.